taniatsq/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 Enter an invalid command.
-  * 1a1.
-MustVas shows an error message.
+  * 1a1.MustVas shows the list of stored classes.

   Use case ends.